1At that time Jesus went through the grainfields on the Sabbath, and his disciples were hungry and began to pick heads

 17with the result that what was spoken through Isaiah the prophet was fulfilled, saying,

 18Look!
-My servant whom I have chosen, my beloved in whom my soul is well pleased.
+My servant whom I have chosen, my beloved with whom my soul is well pleased.
 I will put my spirit upon him and he will proclaim justice to the Gentiles.

 19He will not quarrel, nor cry aloud, nor will anyone hear his voice in the streets.

 20A bruised reed he will not break, and a smoking flax he will not quench, until he leads justice to victory.

 22Then was brought to him a man afflicted by a demon who was blind and mute.
 And he healed him, so that the mute man spoke and saw.

-23And all the multitudes were amazed, and said, “This cannot be the Son of David, can it?”
+23And all the crowd was amazed, and said, “This cannot be the Son of David, can it?”

 24But when the Pharisees heard it, they said, “This man does not cast out demons except by Beelzebul the ruler of the demons.”